leftsl/leftsl/README.md

 ## 💡 Side Projects & Hobbies

-- 🎮 Making small games and interactive interfaces with **Game Studio** (always looking for ways to make life a bit more fun!)
+- 🎮 Making small games and interactive interfaces with **Game Studio** And other interactive software creation tools (always looking for ways to make life a bit more fun!)
 - 🛠️ Creating simple electronic crafts with **Arduino**—let’s exchange ideas if you’re into electronics!

 ## 🛠️ Skills